trungk18/trungk18.github.io/_posts/2017-11-23-es6-in-my-daily-life.md

 ﻿---
 title: "ES6 in my daily life"
+categories: experience
-categories: javascript es6 es2015 myexperience
+tags: es6 es2015 javascript
 ---

 ES2015/ES6 has been around for more than two years with all the exciting feature and syntax.
 After working with TypeScript and Angular 2 in a project for more than a year, there are the features that I often apply in my code.